Extra-twisted connected sum G_2-manifolds

 The paper consists of two strands.
 The first is to set up the general machinery of the extra-twisted connected sum construction.
 The procedure for gluing ACyl Calabi-Yau manifolds (possibly with involution) is made precise in \S\ref{sec:glue}, while \S\ref{sec:blocks} describes the closed Kähler 3-fold ``building blocks'' from which we obtain ACyl Calabi-Yau 3-folds, and what data of these blocks is important.
 The matching problem, \ie how to find \hk rotations between pairs of ACyl Calabi-Yau 3-folds, is addressed in \S\ref{sec:match}, and \S\ref{sec:top} explains how to compute key invariants of the resulting \gtmfd s.

 The second strand is producing examples.
 Two methods of producing building blocks are provided in \S\ref{sec:sfblocks} and \S\ref{sec:k3blocks}, starting from semi-Fano 3-folds and K3s with non-symplectic involution, respectively.
 In \S\ref{sec:examples} we exhibit a number of examples of matchings of those blocks and compute the topology of the extra-twisted connected sums.
+In some cases, the matchings rely on understanding of which K3 surfaces appear in certain families of building blocks, which is studied in detail in \S\ref{sec:genericity}.

-Some of the machinery we set up---in particular the discussion of the matching problem in \S\ref{sec:match}---would work in the same way in a more general setting where one allows to divide by automorphisms of order greater than 2.
-However, we only explore examples involving involutions.
-The case of automorphisms of higher order will be studied further by Goette and the author \cite{nuxx}.
+Some of the machinery we set up---in particular the discussion of the matching problem in~\S\ref{sec:match}---works in the same way in a more general setting where one allows to divide by automorphisms of order greater than 2.
+This is studied further by Goette and the author in \cite{nuxx}.
+However, the topological calculations are less tractable there.